The Local Communities Fund (LCF)

 - Talented Athletes Programme (the next round will open on Wednesday 1st November 2023)

 To improve our grant process, we have introduced a new online system.
 This new system brings lots of benefits for applicants, such as saving applications part-way through, downloading applications and uploading supporting information.

 Register and apply at https://grants.nottinghamshire.gov.uk/

 You only need to register once, even if you apply for multiple projects across more than one fund.

-All applicants will need to confirm that they have read and agree with the Council's Privacy Statement.
+All applicants need to confirm that they have read and agree with the Council's Privacy Statement.

 The Council takes a zero tolerance stance towards fraud and corruption and will investigate and take the necessary action in cases of suspected fraud in line with the Council's Fraud Response Plan.

-If you cannot find the answer to your question on this webpage or in the Guidance for Applicants [PDF], please email the Communities Team at: firstname.lastname@example.org.
+If you cannot find the answer to your question through the links on this webpage, please email the Communities Team at: firstname.lastname@example.org.